-I am a second year Ph.D. student at Purdue University, advised by Professor Xiangyu Zhang.
+I am a third year Ph.D. student at Purdue University, advised by Professor Xiangyu Zhang.
 I previously obtained my B.Sc. degree with Zhiyuan Honours from Shanghai Jiao Tong University (SJTU) in 2018.
 I am also a core member of the CTF team 0ops.
 Sometimes I play with A*0*E, too.
 Click to view my up-to-date CV.

 My research interest mainly lies in software engineering and program analysis, especially for native code without sources.

 Run the following command in a terminal (GNU):

 $ echo "z$(echo "5Y6Khn1" | md5sum - | xxd -r -p | base64 | cut -c2-8)@purdue.edu"

 Malware is a prominent security threat and exposing malware behavior is a critical challenge.
 Recent malware often has payload that is only released when certain conditions are satisfied.
 It is hence difficult to fully disclose the payload by simply executing the malware.
 In addition, malware samples may be equipped with cloaking techniques such as VM detectors that stop execution once detecting that the malware is being monitored.
 Forced execution is a highly effective method to penetrate malware self-protection and expose hidden behavior, by forcefully setting certain branch outcomes.
 However, an existing state-of-the-art forced execution technique X-Force is very heavy-weight, requiring tracing individual instructions, reasoning about pointer alias relations on-the-fly, and repairing invalid pointers by on demand memory allocation.